How to Become a Dermatologist: Career Guide

 - Excellent memory: Dermatologists must have a strong memory to recall the thousands of health problems that can manifest on hair, nails and the skin, and to recognize the symptoms of these conditions.

-- Enjoy making people look good: The cosmetic side of dermatology requires a dermatologist to feel good about making their patients look good.
+- Enjoy making people look good: The cosmetic side of dermatology requires a dermatologist to feel good about making their patients look their best.

 If you’re interested in becoming a dermatologist, we would love to help you get there!

-We offer an expansive medical education, hands-on training, individualized support and a variety of student services to ensure that our aspiring physicians receive the personal and learning opportunities they need to succeed in medicine.
-We also offer an MD program that grants graduates a Doctor of Medicine, which is an important dermatologist degree.
+We offer comprehensive medical education, hands-on training, individualized support and a variety of student services to help ensure that our aspiring physicians receive the opportunities they need to succeed in medicine.

-To learn more about MUA and the island of Nevis, check out this video from Premier Mark Brantley:
+To learn more about MUA and the island of Nevis (home of our Basic Science campus), check out this video from Premier Mark Brantley:

-If you have any questions or need any admissions-related support, please don’t hesitate to contact us.
+If you have any questions or need any admissions-related support, please don’t hesitate to contact us or attend an upcoming event.
+Then when you’re ready to get started, click here to learn how to apply.

 FAQs About Dermatology

-The most “standard” dermatologist career pathway is to successfully complete a four-year undergraduate degree in a pre-medical field of study, an MD program at an accredited medical school and a 3-year dermatology residency program.
-MUA is proud to support students pursuing this pathway, as well as students who lack the usual or any undergraduate degree and who are pursuing alternative pre-medical pathways to a career in dermatology.
+The most “standard” dermatologist career pathway is to successfully complete a four-year undergraduate degree in a pre-medical field of study, an MD program at an accredited medical school and a 4-year dermatology residency program.
+MUA is proud to support students pursuing this pathway, as well as students who lack the usual (or any) undergraduate degree and who are pursuing alternative pre-medical pathways to a career in dermatology.

-Yes, licensed dermatologists can perform surgeries such Mohs surgery and surgical excisions.
+Yes, licensed dermatologists can perform operations like Mohs surgery and surgical excisions.